John "Johnny" “Schoolboy” Arthur Taylor Jr.

-The year 1933 was one of the low points of the Great Depression.
-Even Babe Ruth was not immune to economic circumstances, as he took a pay cut of $23,000 from his previous year’s salary of $75,000.
+Amidst the era of the Great Depression even Babe Ruth was not immune to the dire economic circumstances.
+He took a pay cut of $23,000 from his previous year’s salary of $75,000.
 The Single-A Eastern League had folded in July of 1932 and with it the Hartford Senators.
 This was back when baseball was pretty much the only game in town.
 Fortunately, Bill Savitt, a jewelry store owner, gave the Insurance City some peace of mind.
 He leased Bulkeley Stadium, erstwhile home of the Senators, and had his semipro outfit, the Savitt Gems, take on all comers; barnstorming outfits like the Georgia Chain Gang, colored teams, other local nines, the Philadelphia Athletics.
-These were all Gem opponents in 1933.
+These teams were opponents of the semi-pro club, the Savitt Gems in 1933.
 Savitt’s team included some players with Eastern League experience.
 Many ballplayers in the 1930s found it more lucrative to get a non-baseball job and play for semipro teams.
-But Savitt’s best player may have been a pitcher who was still in high school on the Gems’ opening day.
-Johnny Taylor went on to have success in the Negro Leagues and Latin America.
+On Gems’ opening day roster, the best player may have been a pitcher who was still in high school.
+Johnny Taylor went on to achieve greatness for the Gems, in the Negro Leagues and in Latin America.
 Had he been born a decade later, he might have made it to the majors.

 In 1933, Little Johnny Taylor hit the music charts with “Part Time Love.”
 There was an Irish Johnny Taylor in boxing.
 There was a Steel-Arm Johnny Taylor who pitched in the Negro Leagues, but he was a generation older.
-There was even a local racecar driver named Johnny Taylor.
-This story is about Schoolboy Johnny Taylor.
-John Arthur Taylor, Jr. was born in Hartford to John and Etta Taylor, on February 4, 1916.
+There was even a local race car driver named Johnny Taylor.
+This story is about “Schoolboy” Johnny Taylor, the world-class pitcher.
+John Arthur Taylor, Jr. was born in Hartford, Connecticut, to John and Etta Taylor on February 4, 1916.
 Johnny’s father was a lather in the building trades.
 Johnny grew up in the South End on Douglas Street.
 The South End was a predominantly white area at the time.
 The lawyer Edward Bennett Williams and the boxer Willie Pep, younger than Johnny by a few years, grew up in the same area.

-When Johnny was a lad, Lou Gehrig and Hank Greenberg played for Hartford Senators.
+When Johnny Taylor of Hartford was a young lad, Lou Gehrig and Leo Durocher played for the Hartford Senators.
 Johnny outfitted his sandlot team by shagging fouls and collecting the Senators’ cracked bats.
-In 1932 he struck out 475 in 26 sandlot games.
-At Bulkeley High School, he concentrated on track until his senior year.
+At Bulkeley High School, he concentrated on track, until his senior year.
 Johnny was a high jumper and pole vaulter.

-But when he became a senior, Taylor pitched for a Bulkeley Maroons team that included future major leaguer Bob Repass and future high-school coach and scout Whitey Piurek.
+In 1933, when he became a senior, Taylor pitched for Bulkeley High School, nicknamed the Maroons; a team that included future major leaguer, Bob Repass and future high school coach and professional scout, Whitey Piurek.
 Babe Allen coached the Bulkeley baseball team, as he would from 1926 to 1963.
 For some reason, the Hartford papers sometimes referred to Taylor as Jackson Taylor.
-On April 28 he started Bulkeley’s opening game at Goodwin Park, against rival Hartford High School.
+On April 28, he started Bulkeley’s opening game at Goodwin Park, against rival Hartford High School.
 (They had been rained out before that date.)
 Taylor was wild in the first inning but settled down; going six innings before being relieved.
-Three days later he struck out 17 and gave up just two hits against West Hartford High in another home game.
+Three days later he struck out 17 and gave up just two hits against West Hartford High School in another home game.
 A week later he struck out 19 Hartford Hilltoppers at Elizabeth Park to go to 3-0.
 This topped what was believed to be a Greater Hartford scholastic record.
 Just the previous spring, future major leaguer Pete “Lefty” Naktenis had struck out 18 in a game.

-On May 20 Bulkeley crushed undefeated Weaver High, 18-1, at Bulkeley Park.
+On May 20, Bulkeley High crushed undefeated Weaver High, 18-1, at Bulkeley Park.
 Taylor hit a home run over the left-field fence that was the longest hit by a high schooler in that ballpark.
 But his best performance was yet to come.
-In the season finale against New Britain, Taylor struck out 25 and gave up just one hit as the Maroons won, 13-4.
+Taylor, pitching in his final high school game, set the Connecticut record for strikeouts in a nine-inning game.
+In the season finale against New Britain on June 2, 1933, Taylor struck out 25 and gave up just one hit as the Maroons won, 13-4.
 (Taylor was a bit wild.
 He walked nine.)
-When all was said and done, Taylor went 8-1 and hit .428 for Bulkeley.
-He was named to the Greater Hartford Scholastic team.
+When all was said and done, Taylor went 8-1 and hit for an average of .428 for Bulkeley High.
+He was named to the Greater Hartford Scholastic Team.
+His achievement might well be a national high school record, too, because there's no definitive high school record book for nine-inning games.
+Regulation high school games, since the mid-1980s in many states, including Connecticut, have been seven innings.

 Albert Keane of the Hartford Courant reported that New York Yankee scout Gene McCann was interested in Taylor.
 (Other reports indicated that the Athletics were interested in him as well.)
 When McCann found out that Taylor was not white, he tried to get him to pretend he was Cuban.
 The light-skinned Taylor refused.
 This was not unheard of.
 Negro Leaguer and major leaguer Quincy Trouppe (Cleveland, 1952) claimed that around the same time, a scout advised him to hole up for a while south of the border, learn Spanish, and he could come back to the major leagues.